Baplar/ResoniteLinuxSplitteningPatches/README.md

 # Linux Splittening Patches

-A set of tweaks for [Resonite](https://resonite.com/) to allow the pre-release Splittening builds to run as well as possible on Linux.
+A repository of information for [Resonite](https://resonite.com/) to allow the pre-release Splittening builds to run as well as possible on Linux.

 The current pre-release can now be started on Linux out of the box!
-It only requires a few manual tricks for specific use cases.
+It only requires a few manual tricks for very specific use cases.

 ## Native Linux build